texastsarulebook/texastsarulebook.github.io/docs/ute-high-school-projects/technical-design.md

 ### Presentation View

-Presentation Drawing - the production of a drawing for the purpose of gaining support, such as at a
+Presentation Drawing - the production of a drawing for the purpose of gaining support, such as at a presentation or to "sell" a product.

 | Event                                                                                                          | Details                              | Event # |
 | -------------------------------------------------------------------------------------------------------------- | ------------------------------------ | ------- |